 The guards were assigned to march a certain distance so they often made the POWs march at a faster pace.
 Those men who were sick had a hard time keeping up and if they fell out were bayoneted or shot simply because the guards did not want to stop for them.
 When the distance was covered, the column was stopped and allowed to rest and the guards were replaced.
 The new guards also had a certain distance to cover, so they too wanted the POWs to move as fast as possible.

-At some point, he escaped into the jungle on the march with PFC.
-Raymond Schletterer, Pvt.
-Hayden Lawrence, Pvt.
-George Mogyorosi, Capt.
-Richard Kadel, and Pvt.
-Frank Gyovai.
-He joined the Filipino Tala Guerillas in Tarlac and helped them to maintain old WWI weapons.
-He fought as a guerrilla on Bataan for two years and during the time he was involved in the collection of abandoned weapons and buried ordnance.
-When the guerrilla leader was killed by the Japanese, he joined Col. Thorpe’s forces and was assigned to Corporal John P. Boone’s Command.
+Being that James was trained in armaments, he helped the guerrillas maintain their Springfield and Enfield rifles and repaired the weapons.
+He fought as a guerrilla on Bataan for two years and during that time he was involved in the collection of abandoned weapons and buried ordnance.
+When the guerrilla leader was killed by the Japanese in 1943, he and the other men moved north and joined Col. Thorpe’s forces.
+He was assigned to Corporal John P. Boone’s Command.

 James P. Boyd was inducted into the U.S. Army Ordnance Hall of Fame, Ft.
 Ord, California, on May 21, 1990, and passed away on June 29, 1991, in Gilroy, California.
-He was buried at Saint Mary’s Catholic Cemetery, Gilroy, California.
+He was buried at Saint Mary’s Catholic Cemetery, in Gilroy, California.